Bira/octopus-carnival/projects/hells-rebels.md

       potentially useful ally.
 Not much meat here, but you have to start somewhere.
     - [Part 2: Trouble in Old Kintargo][8] has some layout issues, but presents three interesting missions that further the cause of the Silver Ravens.

-It has this huge dungeon at the end, and I had to resort to multiple posts to cover it.
+    - **Part 3: The Lucky Bones** is about this huge dungeon, and I had to resort to multiple posts to cover it.
-      - [Part 2, Part 1: The Lucky Bones][10] covers the first half of the first level of the dungeon.
+      - [Part 3-1: The Lucky Bones][10] covers the first half of the first level of the dungeon.
-      - [Part 2, Part 2: Haunted Opium Den][9] covers the second half of the first level of the dungeon.
+      - [Part 3-2: Haunted Opium Den][9] covers the second half of the first level of the dungeon.
+      - [Part 3-3: Flooded Hideout][11] covers the second level of the dungeon.

 [1]: {{ "/2017/04/24/hells-rebels.html" | relative_url }}
 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}